temporarymoon/million-prescient-trees/docs/echo.md

 ### Glade

-- [x] The winner of the current battle gets the `glade` status effect for the following turn.
+- ✅🧪 The winner of the current battle gets the `glade` status effect for the following turn.

 ### Mountain

-- [x] The winner of the current battle gets the `mountain` status effect for the following turn.
+- ✅🧪 The winner of the current battle gets the `mountain` status effect for the following turn.

 ### Urban

-- [x] Increses the edict multiplier by `1`.
+- ✅🧪 Increses the edict multiplier by `1`.

 ### Night

-- [x] Gives both players the night status effect.
+- ✅🧪 Gives both players the night status effect.

 ### Last strand